AftaabAhamed/Riggu-2023-ROS1/README.md

 [Speech Recognition  :](riggu_speech/speech.md)

-# how to run docker
+# how to run riggu docker image

 install docker using